TylerGeorgeAlexander/chat-gpt-api/README.md

 3. Save the `.env` file.

-Additionally, please note the following environment variable related to the client (Vite) as mentioned in your project:
+Similarly, please note the following environment variable related to the client (Vite):

 - In the `client` directory, you should have a `.env` file with the following content: